 Feeling a little down?
 Don’t worry… you’re not alone.
-Yesterday (January 21st) was “Blue Monday” – the most depressing day of the year.
-In fact, Blue Monday happens every year during the last full week of January.
+It’s “Blue Monday”, the most depressing day of the year.
+In fact, Blue Monday happens every year in January.
 And it’s all very “scientific”.
 According to Wikipedia, Blue Monday is determined using the following formula:

 Silly?
 Maybe 🙂 A great excuse to pump it up this week in your piano lessons to inject some fun?
 Absolutely!
 There are 6 days left in the week, so here’s a new and fun idea for each one of them.
 (Pssst… rotate the days that you use these ideas and you’ll keep your students entertained for the next 6 weeks!!)

 6 Ways to Energize Your Piano Lessons And Shake Away the Blue Monday Blues